aishwaryatambe1112/Real-time-biscuit-quality-inspection-system-with-YOLOv8/README.md

 - Exports history as **CSV files**

 ### Why This Matters
 > Manual inspection on high-speed biscuit lines misses up to 15% of defects due to human fatigue.
 A single production line processes 800–1,200 biscuits per minute — impossible to inspect individually.
-This system provides AI-grade inspection that is easily deployable.
+This system provides AI-grade inspection deployable with just a phone camera and a standard PC.

 ---